 June 9-29 The Book of Will

 ■ CLASSES & WORKSHOPS

-Singing Creek Educational Center: Online home school starts in September!
-SCEC is a local nonprofit providing historically-based learning for kids aged 6 and up.
-History Homeschool is online this Fall with stories, games, worksheets, videos and recipes for you and your child to do at home.
+Singing Creek Educational Center: SCEC is a local nonprofit providing historically-based learning for kids aged 6 and up.
+History Homeschool provides sories, games, worksheets, videos and recipes for you and your child to do at home.
 Cost is only $15 per session per child.
-For more info: firstname.lastname@example.org.
+For more information send email to: firstname.lastname@example.org.
 Website: https://www.singingcreekcenter.org

 TUESDAY & THURSDAY: Trinity Lutheran Church, 5:15-6:15 pm (Doors open at 5 pm) FREE, Sixth & Quincy Ave.
 Take Out Only